-Janice (Jan) Baptist has forty years experience advancing and defending the ideal of equal opportunity, access and student success in higher education.
+Janice (Jan) Baptist has dedicated herself to advancing and defending the ideal of equal rights and access to and success in higher education, and the betterment of her community.
 In 2009, Jan retired from Bristol Community College after 36 years of service with 14 as the Director of Disability Services and the Assistant Director of the SSS/Quest for Success Program.
 She now teaches as an adjunct faculty member in the Psychology and English departments.
 Jan is the author of several publications, including Welcome to Your Future: A Motivational Handbook for First Generation College Students.
-She is the chair of the New Bedford Human Relation Commission, and a member of the Women’s Fund Leadership Council.
-She served as past President of the Board of YWCA Southeastern Massachusetts and director of the YWCA New England Region.
-Additional past affiliations include the New England Educational Opportunities Association, Governmental Relations Committee of the Massachusetts Educational Opportunities Association, and the New England Peer Tutor Association.
+She is currently Vice President of the Cape Verdean Association, New Bedford.
+She has served as the chair of the New Bedford Human Relations Commission, governance chair of the Women’s Fund Leadership Council, past President of the Board of YWCA Southeastern Massachusetts and director of the YWCA New England Region.
+Additional past board leaderships include the New England Educational Opportunities Association, Government Relations Committee of the Massachusetts Educational Opportunities Association, and the New England Peer Tutor Association.

 Christopher Arnold is the co-founder of Educational Directions Incorporated, in Portsmouth, Rhode Island.
 Mr. Arnold has taught Latin, ancient Greek,philosophy, history, and English; coached lacrosse, wrestling, and football; and held a variety of independent school administrative positions.
 Chris launched his independent school career of more than two decades as teacher, coach, and dorm parent at the Pomfret School in Pomfret, Connecticut.
 Following this, he served as admissions officer, class dean, and department chair—in addition to teaching and coaching—at Noble and Greenough School in Dedham, Massachusetts.
 Subsequently, he received an appointment as visiting scholar at the Lakeside School in Seattle, Washington.
 Chris capped his independent school experience as head of the upper school at Heritage Hall in Oklahoma City, Oklahoma.